 Plant-Based Cooking Answers:

 I understand your frustration.
 This has also happened to me more than once, and just like you, my adult son was living with us for a time.
-It’s part of human nature that our will power weakens with lifestyle change and stress.
+It’s part of human nature that our willpower weakens with lifestyle changes and stress.
 Don’t worry, I have a few suggestions for you.

 1. Start keeping a diary.
 I have mine on Google sheets and update it pretty much every day.
 That way you can see where you’re having trouble.
 Be honest with it.
 Just the act of writing down what you eat can help curb bad habits.
 Then you’ll want to look for patterns.
 Are you snacking at unusual times or on unhealthy choices?
 How can you turn these bad choices into better ones?